cybergis/cybergis-compute-mpi-helloworld/README.md

 ## "images" folder

-This folder contains the dockerfile that builds the summa environment image and a singlarity DEF script that importes the docker image and converts to singularity container.
+This folder contains the dockerfile that builds the mpi environment image and a singlarity DEF script that importes the docker image and converts to singularity container.